 The PI is responsible for managing access to the PI’s database(s) to ensure compliance with HIPAA

-and other state and federal regulations protecting patient privacy and confidentiality.
+and other state and federal regulations protecting patient/participant privacy and confidentiality.

-Review of audit trails of any user over any period of time will be undertaken at the request of the Decision Support Group, Director of MIS, Director of HIPAA Security or Chair of the Institutional Review Board.
+Review of audit trails of any user over any period of time will be undertaken at the request of the Decision Support Group, Director of MIS, HIPAA Privacy or Security Official or Chair of the Institutional Review Board.

 IRB-approved research protocols, utilizing REDCap or REDCap survey, will be recorded by the BBMC in a database, which will keep the name of the PI, the title of the protocol, the IRB protocol number, the date of access provision, and date of access deactivation.